equivalent/equivalent.github.io/_posts/til/2019-05-30-how-to-lunch-rails-console-in-specific-docker-container.md

 You are able to launch a new Rails console on existing docker container

-> this will use less memmory copared to  `docker-copose run`
+> this will use less memory copared to  `docker-copose run`

 You can do that with `docker exec -it xxxxxxx bin/rails c` (where the `xxxxx` is container id)